USS Yorktown (CV-10): World War II

-1943

-Yorktown remained in the Naval Station Norfolk area until 21 May, when she got underway for shakedown training in the vicinity of Trinidad.
+Yorktown remained in the Naval Station Norfolk area until 21 May 1943, when she got underway for shakedown training in the vicinity of Trinidad.
 She returned to Norfolk on 17 June and began post-shakedown availability.
 The aircraft carrier completed repairs on 1 July and began air operations out of Norfolk until 6 July, when she exited Chesapeake Bay on her way to the Pacific Ocean.
 She transited the Panama Canal on 11 July and departed Balboa, Panama, on 12 July.
 The warship arrived in Pearl Harbor on 24 July and began a month of exercises in the Hawaiian Islands.
 On 22 August, she stood out of Pearl Harbor, bound for her first combat of the war.
 Her task force, TF 15, arrived at the launching point about 128 mi from Marcus Island early on the morning of 31 August.
 She spent most of that day launching fighter and bomber strikes on Marcus Island before beginning the retirement to Hawaii that evening.
 The aircraft carrier reentered Pearl Harbor on 7 September and remained there for two days.

 On 9 September, she stood out to sea, bound for the West Coast of the United States.
 She arrived in San Francisco on 13 September, loaded aircraft and supplies, and returned to sea on 15 September.
 Four days later, the aircraft carrier reentered Pearl Harbor.
 Yorktown returned to sea to conduct combat operations on 29 September.
 Early on the morning of 5 October, she began two days of air strikes on Japanese installations on Wake Island.
 After retiring to the east for the night, she resumed those air raids early on the morning of 6 October and continued them through most of the day.
 That evening, the task group began its retirement to Hawaii.
 Yorktown arrived at Oahu on 11 October and, for the next month, conducted air training operations out of Pearl Harbor.

+Marshall and Gilbert Islands

 On 10 November, Yorktown departed Pearl Harbor in company with Task Force 38—the Fast Carrier Task Force, Pacific Fleet—to participate in her first major assault operation, the occupation of the Gilbert Islands.
 On 19 November, she arrived at the launch point near Jaluit and Mili Atoll and, early that morning, launched the first of a series of raids to suppress enemy airpower during the amphibious assaults on Tarawa, Abemama, and Makin.
 The next day, she sent raids back to the airfield at Jaluit; some of her planes also supported the troops wresting Makin from the Japanese.
 On 22 November, her air group concentrated upon installations and planes at Mili once again.
 Before returning to Pearl Harbor, the aircraft carrier made passing raids on the installations at Wotje and Kwajalein Atolls on 4 December.
 The warship reentered Pearl Harbor on 9 December and began a month of air training operations in the Hawaiian Islands.